-- Main Campus Evacuation Site: NC National Armory Parking Lot - Regional High Technology Center Evacuation Site: Parking lot closest to the Small Business Center Building 5000. - Small Business Center Building 5000 Evacuation Site: Regional High Technology Center Building 3000 Parking lot closest to the Small Business Center Building 5000. - West Waynesville Center Evacuation Site: Exit building from the closest exit and move on foot to the church parking lot at the rear of the building.
+Main Campus Alternate Evacuation Site: Mill Pond area

+Regional High Technology Center Evacuation Site: Parking lot closest to the Small Business Center Building 5000.

+Small Business Center Building 5000 Evacuation Site: Regional High Technology Center Building 3000 Parking lot closest to the Small Business Center Building 5000.

+West Waynesville Center Evacuation Site: Exit building from the closest exit and move on foot to the church parking lot at the rear of the building.
 This parking lot will serve as the staging area for those evacuated and provide distance and cover protection on the east side of the building.

+Evacuation Guidelines
-Remain silent in order to hear important directions

-Do not use cell phone (it might detonate a bomb, alert aggressor to your location)

-Immediately leave the building and report to the designated evacuation site

-Be accounted for at the evacuation site

-Do not attempt to leave campus by vehicle unless so directed

-Do not block emergency vehicle access areas

-Return to building only when authorized to do so
+- Remain silent in order to hear important directions - Do not use cell phone (it might detonate a bomb, alert aggressor to your location) - Immediately leave the building and report to the designated evacuation site - Be accounted for at the evacuation site - Do not attempt to leave campus by vehicle unless so directed - Do not block emergency vehicle access areas - Return to building only when authorized to do so

-Bomb Threat Information: Most bomb threats are received by phone.
+Bomb Threat Information:

+Most bomb threats are received by phone.
 Bomb threats are serious until proven otherwise.
 Act quickly, but remain calm and obtain information with the Bomb Threat Checklist.